AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 where Object is the target object (or an atom naming the object), and Message is an arbitrary Prolog term.
-The Message may include uninstantiated variables which might be instantiated by the object’s method for dealing with Message.
+The Message may include uninstantiated variables which might be instantiated by the object's method for dealing with Message.
 Such calls to send/2 can occur both in ordinary Prolog code, and in the code defining methods of classes (and hence objects).
 For convenience, or conceptual emphasis, a call

     send_self(Object, Message)